-The Board of Directors of FNB will make a review of this policy at least once each year and make any revisions and amendments it deems appropriate.
+The Board of Directors of FNBA will review this policy at least once each year and make any revisions and amendments it deems appropriate.
 The CFO will be responsible for suggesting more frequent revisions as situations or changes in laws or regulations dictate.

 Personal loans with personalized service and a personal touch.

 With low rates, simple payment options, an easy application process and approvals made right at your branch.